Zae Myung Kim

 Minneapolis, MN 55455

-I am a second year Ph.D. student in the Minnesota NLP group led by Prof. Dongyeop Kang at University of Minnesota Twin Cities.
+I am currently a third-year Ph.D. candidate in the Minnesota NLP group led by Prof. Dongyeop Kang at University of Minnesota Twin Cities.

 Before joining the Ph.D. program, I worked as a researcher at NAVER LABS Europe and Papago team at NAVER Korea, where I researched on various topics in neural machine translation (NMT), such as analysis of language-pair-specific multilingual representation, document-level NMT with discourse information, cross-attention-based website translation, and quality estimation for evaluating NMT models.

 I received a B.Eng. degree in Computer Science from Imperial College London in 2011.
-From 2012 to 2013, I served in the Republic of Korea Army Special Forces as an army interpreter.
+From 2012 to 2013, I served in the Republic of Korea Army Special Forces as an army interpreter and a geospatial image analyst.
 In 2016, I received an M.S. degree in Computer Science from Korea Advanced Institute of Science and Technology (KAIST).

-My Ph.D. program is supported by 3M Science and Technology Fellowships.
+My Ph.D. program is generously supported by 3M Science and Technology Fellowships.

 news